Cochlear implant recipients reconnect to music with 'Bring Back the Beat' app

 When Denise Brown lost her hearing suddenly in 2008, one of the things she missed most was being able to enjoy music.
 The Hattiesburg, Miss., resident, who had been involved in music since she was 14, learned to hear again after receiving two cochlear implants.

 The implants allowed her to resume playing in the bell choir and sing favorite church hymns.
-And now, thanks in part to a new app called Bring Back the Beat, the 67-year-old wife, mom and grandmother is further refining her musical skills.
+Thanks in part to an app called Bring Back the Beat, the 67-year-old wife, mom and grandmother is further refining her musical skills.

 Reconnecting to music with app

 Bring Back the Beat helps cochlear implant recipients reconnect to music using a series of focused attention and listening practice games.
-It was created by Cochlear, a company that makes cochlear implants.
+It was created by Cochlear, a company that makes cochlear implants, and released in 2019.

 The app developers decided to engage users with games because they wanted to make learning fun, said Jim May, senior product manager of rehabilitation at Cochlear.